Design-Lab-IITKgp/ML-Model/README.md

 # ML-Model
 Create ML model using GMM and MFCC features

-**NOTE: Dowonload The "Audio" folder containing the Different Users audio
+**NOTE: Dowonload and Unzip "Audios.7z" into "Audios" folder containing the Different Users audio